lajanki/alarmpi/README.md

  * A speaker
  * A DHT22 temperature and humidity sensor (optional)

 While this is built for a Rapsberry Pi, other Linux systems can be used for the main functionality.
-The GUI does have two bindings to a Raspberry Pi: the buttons for toggling screen brightness and putting it to sleep are disabled on a different system.
+The GUI does have two bindings to a Raspberry Pi; buttons toggling screen brightness and turning it off completely are disabled on a non Pi system.

 The DHT22 sensor is used for indoor temperature measurement and can be disabled from the configuration, see [configs/README.md](./configs/README.md).